-Research shows children with more than 6 gestures by 12 months months go on to have a larger vocabulary at 18 months, 24 months and even at 3 years.
+Research shows that children with more than 6 gestures by 12 months go on to have a larger vocabulary at 18 months, 24 months and even at 3 years.

 Use gestures when talking, singing and playing.
 Use your hands and body to describe actions, to point things out and to act out words (i.e. pretending to eat, smelling a flower).
 Have fun and be creative!

 Remember to say the word when you or your child uses the gesture!